In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Discussion

 In this paper, we examined a very na\"{i}ve two-step approach to high-dimensional inference: \begin{enumerate} \item Perform the lasso in order to select a small set of variables, $\hat\A_\lambda$. \item Fit a least squares regression model using just the variables in $\hat\A_\lambda$, and make use of standard regression inference tools.
 Make no adjustment for the fact that $\hat\A_\lambda$ was selected based on the data. \end{enumerate} It seems clear that this na\"{i}ve approach is problematic, since we have peeked at the data twice, but are not accounting for this double-peeking in our analysis.

-In this paper, we have shown that under appropriate assumptions, $\hat\A_\lambda$ converges with high probability to a deterministic set, $\A_\lambda$.
+In this paper, we have shown that under certain assumptions, $\hat\A_\lambda$ converges with high probability to a deterministic set, $\A_\lambda$.
+A similar result for random design matrix is presented in \citet{Zhaoetal2019DCA}.
 This key insight allows us to establish that the confidence intervals resulting from the aforementioned na\"{i}ve two-step approach have asymptotically correct coverage, in the sense of \eqref{eq:goalofposi}.
 This constitutes a theoretical justification for the recent simulation findings of \citet{LeebetalPoSI2015}.
 Furthermore, we used this key insight in order to establish that the score test that results from the na\"{i}ve two-step approach has asymptotically the same distribution as though the selected set of variables had been fixed in advance; thus, it can be used to test the null hypothesis $H_{0,j}^\ast:\beta^\ast_j=0$, $j=1,\dots,p$.

 Our simulation results corroborate our theoretical findings.
 In fact, we find essentially no difference between the empirical performance of these na\"{i}ve proposals, and a host of other recent proposals in the literature for high-dimensional inference \citep{javanmard2013confidence, ZhangZhang2014LDPE, vandeGeeretal2014LDPE, lee2015exact, NingLiu2015decor}.